 Any client, family member, or legal representative of a client may file a grievance as a formal notice of dissatisfaction.
 The grievance procedure involves a series of steps offering the possibility of resolution at each step.
-In the event that you have a concern about your treatment or the services provided by Directions, we recommend that you first discuss this with your primary treatment or service provider.
+In the event that you have a concern about your treatment or the services provided by Directions for Living, we recommend that you first discuss this with your primary treatment or service provider.
 If the concern cannot be resolved or you would like to appeal the resolution, you may then request that a formal grievance be filed.
 To do this, we ask that you:

-- Write your concern on paper giving as many specific details as possible, such as names, dates, etc. - You can also request to speak with a member of the Quality Management department directly at (727) 524-4464, extension 1716.
+- Outline your concern in writing, giving as many specific details as possible (including names and dates) and provide your completed document to the Quality Management Department in person or by emailing at info@directionsforliving.org. - You can also request to speak with a member of the Quality Management Department directly at (727) 524-4464, extension 1431.

-- Once the Quality Improvement Department receives the concern, an investigation will be completed.
-As part of that investigation, a member of the Quality Department will speak to you, your service provider, and any other relevant individuals to the specific incident. - The Quality Department will respond to you with a verbal or written resolution within 10 business days unless additional time is needed due to extenuating circumstances.
+- Once the Quality Management Department receives the concern, an investigation will be completed.
+As part of that investigation, a member of the Quality Management Department will speak to you, your service provider, and any other relevant individuals to the specific incident. - The Quality Management Department will respond to you with a verbal or written resolution within 10 business days unless additional time is needed due to extenuating circumstances.

-If you need assistance with this process, our Director of Quality Management, at 727-524-4464, Ext.
-1704 will be happy to help you.
+If you need assistance with this process, our Director of Quality Management, at 727-524-4464, ext.
+1734 will be happy to help you.
 We will attempt to resolve every reasonable grievance as rapidly as possible within these guidelines.
 Directions for Living will not retaliate against any person who reports a concern or assists the organization in the investigation of a complaint.
 Directions for Living values the input of all the persons it serves and will evaluate all concerns as part of an ongoing commitment to improve the quality of its services.

-If you believe that you have been discriminated against with regard to accessing services, being denied benefits, or being excluded from services on the basis of race, color, religion, national origin, sex, age, or disability, you may file a grievance with Directions as indicated above or you may file a written complaint within 180 days of the alleged discriminatory act with:
+If you believe that you have been discriminated against with regard to accessing services, being denied benefits, or being excluded from services on the basis of race, color, religion, national origin, sex, age, or disability, you may file a grievance with Directions for Living as indicated above or you may file a written complaint within 180 days of the alleged discriminatory act with:

-Assistant Staff Director for Civil Rights DCF Office of Inspector General Office of Civil Rights 1317 Winewood Blvd.
-Building 1, Room 110 Tallahassee, FL 32399-0700 (850) 487-1901; TDD (850) 922-9220 United States Department of Health and Human Services (HHS) Attention: Office for Civil Rights Atlanta Federal Center, Suite 3B70 61 Forsyth Street, S.W.
+Assistant Team members Director for Civil Rights

+DCF Office of Inspector General

+Office of Civil Rights

+1317 Winewood Blvd.

+Building 1, Room 110

+Tallahassee, FL 32399-0700

+(850) 487-1901; TDD (850) 922-9220

+United States Department of Health and Human Services (HHS) Attention: Office for Civil Rights Atlanta Federal Center, Suite 3B70 61 Forsyth Street, S.W.
 Atlanta, Georgia 30303-8909 (404) 562-7886; TDD (4040) 331-2867 Fax: (404) 562-7881

 Directions for Living is committed to operating in accordance with all federal/state regulations and high ethical standards.
-All staff is responsible for adhering to the Directions for Living Code of Ethics.
+All team members are responsible for adhering to the Directions for Living Code of Ethics.
 A copy of the corporate Code of Ethics is available at your request.